Getting started

 |---|---|

-| Boilerplate Reference | Complete technical documentation - All blocks, configuration options, and file structure |
+| Boilerplate reference | Technical documentation for blocks, configuration options, and file structure. |

-| Drop-in Components | API reference for each drop-in component |
+| Drop-in components | API reference for each drop-in component. |

-| Commerce Blocks Guide | Business user guide for using blocks |
+| Commerce blocks page | Business user page for using blocks. |